Moment by Moment

-Moment by Moment is a 1978 American romantic drama film written and directed by Jane Wagner and starring Lily Tomlin and John Travolta.
-It was produced by Robert Stigwood and released by Universal Pictures on December 22, 1978.
+Moment by Moment is a 1978 American romantic drama film written and directed by Jane Wagner, and starring Lily Tomlin and John Travolta.
+It was released by Universal Pictures on December 22, 1978.

-The film was shot in Malibu, California from April to July 1978 and also marked the end of Travolta's three-film contract with Stigwood following Saturday Night Fever (1977) and Grease (1978).
+Shot in Malibu, California from April to July 1978, it marked the end of Travolta's three-film contract with producer Robert Stigwood following Saturday Night Fever (1977) and Grease (1978).

 Synopsis

-Trisha Rawlings is a wealthy middle-aged Beverly Hills socialite suffering from loneliness following a separation from her philandering husband Stu.
+Trisha Rawlings is a wealthy middle-aged Beverly Hills socialite suffering from loneliness following a separation from her philandering husband, Stu.
 At a pharmacy, she meets Vick "Strip" Harrison, a suave young drifter whom she had briefly met in the recent past when he worked as a car valet.
-He becomes infatuated with her, follows her to her Malibu beach house, hangs around despite her cold demeanor and offers her pills in an attempt to woo her.
+He becomes infatuated with her, follows her to her Malibu beach house, hangs around despite her cold demeanor, and offers her pills in an attempt to woo her.

 Trisha is initially annoyed by Strip's flirtation but eventually reciprocates his affections, although not to the same degree.
-They have lunch, officially beginning their rocky relationship.
+They have lunch, officially marking the beginning of their rocky relationship.
 She enjoys spending time with him, but the age and class differences make her feel ashamed.

 When they attend a photography exhibition together, they run into Stu, which makes the situation uncomfortable.
 After they return home, they argue over their relationship.
 Strip leaves, but Trisha tracks him down and they reconcile.